fxos-ux/gaia-controls/README.md

 * Provide a design and code reference for Gaia UX patterns and UI controls.
 * Fully responsive to phone and tablet form factors.
 * Support for different orientations, device pixel densities and aspect ratios.
 * Includes a baseline "white-label" design from which themes/skins can be built on-top of.
-This base design will also be the highest performance and work with the lowest end hardware supported by firefox OS.
+This base design will also be the highest performance, highest contrast and work with the lowest end hardware supported by firefox OS.
 * Support for theming and skinnability.
 We will want to easily accomodate changes to fonts, colors, dimensions.
-* Considers localization and accessibility requirements.
+* Considers localization, accessibility and bidi requirements.
+* We should be designing with all form factors and capabilities at the same time.

 ## Technical goals
 * Design a new more efficient and easier to maintain CSS styles structure for Gaia.